Wildcard SSL Certificate for Second-Level Subdomain – Is It Possible?

 Wildcard SSL Certificate for Second-Level Subdomain

-Securing subdomains is not always an easy task.
-Typically, the Wildcard SSL certificate is marketed as being able to secure ‘unlimited subdomains.’
-However, it is not entirely true.
-It makes people think that all subdomains at all different levels can be secured with a single certificate, which is not the case, creating a lot of confusion and misunderstandings.
+However, this is not entirely true.
+It makes people think that all subdomains at different levels can be secured with a single certificate, which creates confusion and misunderstandings.

 So is there a solution?
 Let’s find out.
 But before we do that, let us understand what a wildcard SSL certificate is.